lgibert/projetPluginWp/README.md

 It's easily for customize the plugin, look :

 * Go to your Wordpress project > wp-content > plugins > Wp_easy_RSS
-* here you have 2 folder, one for jquery and one for CSS
+* Here you have 2 folder, one for jquery and one for CSS
-* if you want custom jquery go in the folder "jQuery" (but warning it's system scroll)
+* If you want custom jquery go in the folder "jQuery" (but warning it's system scroll)
-* if you want custom CSS go in the folder "style" (make your choice colors, background, ...)
+* If you want custom CSS go in the folder "style" (make your choice colors, background, ...)

 Have a nice day :)